livaschar/mofsynth_adv/README.md

 # 2. Install tblite via conda-forge to ensure Fortran libraries are linked
 conda install -c conda-forge tblite tblite-python

-# 3. Install MOFSynth-Adv and the rest of the dependencies
+# 3. Install MOFSynth-ADV and the rest of the dependencies
 pip install mofsynth_adv
 ```

 ### Requires

-To run MOFSynth-Adv, the following modules and tools must be present in your system:
+To run MOFSynth-ADV, the following modules and tools must be present in your system:

 1. [**mofid**](https://github.com/snurr-group/mofid): A Python library for MOF identification and characterization.